 Finally, you will need to submit your response in the format required.
 If you are appearing before a grand jury, you will need to appear at the scheduled time along with any documents requested in the subpoena.
 Your attorney will come with you but will need to wait outside of the courtroom (per the rules of federal grand jury proceedings).
 You should have a plan for ensuring that you know how to request to speak with your attorney when necessary.

-Discuss Your Federal Subpoena with Health Care Fraud Defense Lawyer, Dr. Nick Oberheiden
+Discuss Your Federal Subpoena with a Healthcare Fraud Defense Lawyer

-Federal health care fraud defense attorney, Dr. Nick Oberheiden, has experience representing clients in OIG investigations and grand jury proceedings nationwide.
-To discuss your subpoena with Dr. Oberheiden in confidence, please call (888) 356-4634 or contact us online today.
+Our federal healthcare fraud defense attorneys have experience representing clients in OIG investigations and grand jury proceedings nationwide.
+To discuss your subpoena in confidence, please call (888) 356-4634 or contact us online today.